sheetalrepo/ApiTestFW/readme.txt

 		a.
 Will get data from Data Provider, Call Business Layer for operation and perform Assertions

-2. Data is getting picked from JSON rather excel.
+2. Data is getting picked from YAML rather excel.
 Make sure data is kept either in JSON, YAML or CSV but never in excel
 3. Logger has been implemented and logs can be taken from /target/output.log

 ## Disadvantages ##
 We have one DataProvider for one API.
 In case API grows then Data Provider methods will also grow.
-But generally we don't have too many APIs to test.

 #TODOs
 a.
 POST request implementation
 b. single data provider for all the data
-c.
-YAML can be implemented rather JSON for big data

 #Test APIs